Where to go Camping In and Around Sydney For Families

 Location: Maitland Bay Track, Bouddi

-4. Cockatoo Island
+3. Cockatoo Island

 Cockatoo Island has a unique waterfront campground in Sydney Harbour.

-Camping in Sydney doesn't get more adventurous than at Cockatoo Island!
+Family camping in Sydney doesn't get more adventurous than at Cockatoo Island!

 Cockatoo Island offers your family a glimpse of Sydney as they've never seen it before.
 You can escape the city with a 15-minute ferry ride to this fascinating island with extraordinary views, interesting views and great facilities.
 Camping at Cockatoo Island is a fantastic way to spend the day with plenty of historic buildings to explore, boats to watch, and family-friendly activities to keep everyone entertained.
 In the summer months (from October), there is even the fabulous Island Bar, where mum and dad can enjoy a cheeky cocktail at the end of a long day of exploring.

-Why we Love Camping at Cockatoo Island
+Why We Love Cockatoo Island

 Cockatoo Island is perfect for family camping as it's close to Sydney, easy to get to, and well-equipped - ideal if you want to get out of your comfort zone but still be close to some urban comforts like toilets and hot showers.
 The views across Sydney Harbour are incredible!